Step 3: Targets and indicators

 In contrast, bottom-up targets or activity-based targets take into account operational, technological, financial, and cost-effectiveness considerations.
 They are generally based on bottom-up quantifications that clarify the mitigation potential of relevant policies and measures.

-Absolute vs Intensity Targets
+Absolute vs intensity targets

 Absolute targets reduce the total amount of externalities or impacts regardless of changes in the level of activity.
 Countries or private sector companies may fear that the pursuit of an absolute reduction target will constrain the growth of their economy and business activities, and potentially carry a financial penalty.
 In this context, sustainability targets in the freight transport sector could often be intensity-related.
 Sustainability parameters are expressed in relative terms and are linked with an appropriate normalizer (e.g. emissions per ton-kilometre, emissions per vehicle-kilometre or freight fatalities per freight vehicle-kilometre).
 Targets can also be developed based on a tier approach where differentiation is made between the short and longer-term goals.
 Once finalized, targets ultimately set the course for future action.
 Table 5 features the type of targets used by some relevant stakeholders when devising and implementing their respective sustainable freight transport strategies.